-The rights to freedom of assembly and freedom of speech of thought, conscience and religion are enshrined in the European Convention on Human Rights and in UK law.
+The rights to freedom of assembly and freedom of speech of thought, conscience and religion are enshrined in the European Convention on Human Rights (ECHR), the Human Rights Act 1988 and in UK Common law..

-Yet this right is being steadily eroded – including by intimidating policing, the blanket use of Section 14 of the Public Order Act and by the increasing use of injunctions.
+Yet this right is being steadily eroded – including by intimidating policing, Section 5 of Public Order Act, the blanket use of Section 14 of the Public Order Act (which has recently been challenged in the High Court) and by the increasing use of injunctions.
 Anti-fracking protestors have been classified as ‘domestic extremists’, including in a recent training video for Surrey County Council, based on advice from Surrey Police.

 Objectors to the expansion of onshore oil and gas are campaigners, not extremists.

-Since then, people have protested at every attempt to drill in our area, including at Broadford Bridge, Horse Hill, Leith Hill and Brockham.
-They have used a wide range of creative and peaceful methods to disrupt and delay the activities of the drillers and to raise public awareness of the impacts of fossil fuel extraction.
+Since then, people have protested at every attempt to drill and produce oil in our area, including at Broadford Bridge, Horse Hill, Leith Hill and Brockham.
+They have used a wide range of creative and peaceful methods to disrupt and delay the activities of the oil and gas industry and to raise public awareness of the impacts of this method of fossil fuel extraction.

-The policing of these protests has often involved the deployment of large numbers of police officers and large numbers of arrests – and provoked high numbers of complaints.
+The policing of these protests has often involved a disproportionate deployment of police officers and large numbers of arrests – and provoked high numbers of complaints.